IFT Notes for Level I CFA® Program

 8.2 Benefits of Effective Governance and Stakeholder Management

 The benefits of good corporate governance and balancing the interests of managers, board members, company’s stakeholders, and shareholders are as follows:

 - Operational efficiency: A good governance structure ensures that all employees of a company have a clear understanding of their responsibilities and reporting structures.
 The operational efficiency of a company is improved when good governance structure is combined with strong internal control mechanisms.

 - Improved control: Good governance implies improved control at all levels to help a company manage its risk efficiently.
 Control can be improved with a good audit committee, complying with laws and regulations, and introducing procedures to handle related-party transactions.

 - Better operating and financial performance: A company’s operating and financial performance can be improved with good governance practices.
 Proper remuneration for management, mitigation of lawsuits against the company, and improving the decision-making of its managers to make the right investments are ways that will help in improving the performance of a company.

 - Lower default risk and cost of debt: A company’s cost of debt and default risk can be reduced by protecting creditors’ rights, ensuring proper audits are conducted, and that there is no information gap between the company and its creditors.

-8. Analyst Considerations in Corporate Governance and Stakeholder Management
+9. Factors Relevant to Corporate Governance and Stakeholder Management Analysis

 In the aftermath of several corporate scandals in the early 2000s and global financial crisis of 2008-09, fundamental analysts have now begun focusing on corporate governance issues as part of their analysis of a company.
 In this section, we look at the areas analysts focus on when assessing a company’s corporate governance and stakeholder management system.